From Brief to Brand

 Open Gemini Deep Research and brief it to investigate your category — competitive landscape, white space, audience mindsets, cultural tensions, and what existing brands are getting wrong.

 This is prompt chaining — using the output of one tool as the input for the next.
-What Gemini finds becomes the raw material Claude works with after the break.
+What Gemini finds becomes the raw material Claude works with in the next step.

 Extract what mattersPrompt chaining